acarril/StataLinux/README.md

 Additionally, these actions are accessible in the main menu under `Tools > Packages > StataLinux`.

 Note that if a line is only partially selected, the program will automatically select the whole line for execution.
+Also, when sending the whole file for execution, StataLinux will default to saving the current file first.
+This option can be disabled in the settings.

 ## Other features